Book Your Place for LONE WORKER SAFETY Expo 2017

-Lone Worker Policies
+Lone Worker Safety Policy

 We have invited some of the UK's most respected experts, to offer you the best possible and most up-to-date information, recommendations and guidelines, all of which will be of great interest to all those involved in the creation and implementation of your lone worker policy.

-Who needs a lone working policy?
+Who needs a lone worker policy?

 If you employ lone workers, you have the same responsibilities for their health and safety as for any other employees.
 You may, however, need to take extra precautions to ensure that lone workers are at no greater risk than your other employees, and this is what a lone worker safety policy is really all about.